deeputech/deeputech.github.io/_posts/2019-11-14-functional-programming-in-rust.md

 }
 ```

-In Rust, in order to capture external state, we would have to use closures, so we can rewrite the above as
+In Rust, to capture external state, we would have to use closures, so we can rewrite the above as

 ```rust
 use std::collections::HashMap;